 The District-Wide School Safety Team will make recommendations for appropriate annual training for students and staff in violence prevention and mental health (on-line training may be utilized).
 Training will include early warning signs of potentially violent behavior and early intervention/prevention strategies (See Appendix C).
 Training will be conducted by in-house staff, local agencies or others as deemed appropriate.
 New employees will receive training within 30 days of hire.
-Training for students and staff will be conducted annually and include:
+Annual multi-hazard school safety training for staff and students on the Building-Level Emergency Response Plan will be completed by September 15th of each school year and include: